nate-brown-dev/data-structures-and-algorithms/linked-list/README.md

-# 401 Challenge 02: Array Insert Shift
+# 401 Challenge 05: Linked List

 - Node
   -Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.